Vibroacoustic Therapy

 Who Benefits from Vibroacoustic Therapy?

 Vibroacoustic therapy benefits most people as a natural energy booster and pain reducer.
-It can be used independently or with medical, psychotherapy, and alternative treatment.
+It can be used independently or in conjunction with medical, psychotherapy, and alternative treatments.
 This therapeutic modality’s most significant benefit is that it poses minimal risk for anyone using it.

-The vibrational sound triggers physiological responses, including an increase in serotonin (which stabilizes mood, helps sleep, wound healing, and bone health), endorphins (which relieve pain and stress, reduce inflammation, and boost immune response), and increased circulation, to name a few.
+The vibrational sound triggers physiological responses, including an increase in serotonin (which stabilizes mood, promotes sleep, aids wound healing, and supports bone health), endorphins (which relieve pain and stress, reduce inflammation, and boost the immune response), and increased circulation, among others.
 However, there are some contraindications.

 Follow us online!